 Why does this recipe work?

-- They are small little fudge balls, and bite-sized ones like the ladoo made using rava coconut ladoo recipe, and can be had guilt-free.
+- They are small, little fudge balls, and bite-sized ones like the ladoo made using the rava coconut ladoo recipe.
+They're perfect for portion control, easy to enjoy without the guilt, and ideal for sharing.

-- Guaranteed to be a crowd-pleaser at any get-togethers
+- Guaranteed to be a crowd-pleaser at any get-together.
+Great for last-minute guests or prepping ahead for a festive get-together.

 How do you make Ricotta Cheese Peda?